ccache/ccache/README.txt

     http://gitweb.samba.org/?p=ccache.git

-HISTORY
+History
 -------

-ccache was originally written by Andrew Tridgell and is currently maintained by Joel Rosdahl. ccache started out as a re-implementation of Erik Thiele's "compilercache" (see http://www.erikyyy.de/compilercache/) in C.
+ccache was originally written by Andrew Tridgell and is currently maintained by Joel Rosdahl. ccache started out as a reimplementation of Erik Thiele's ``compilercache'' (see http://www.erikyyy.de/compilercache/) in C.

 See also the NEWS file.

-COPYRIGHT
+Copyright
 ---------

 Copyright (C) 2002-2007 Andrew Tridgell